-System >> \hiddenSetEnumerate: hiddenSetId limit: maxElements using a hiddenSetId of 1, which is the number of the "ListInstancesResult" hidden set in GemStone/S 64 Bit v2.4.
+System >> hiddenSetEnumerate: hiddenSetId limit: maxElements

+using a hiddenSetId of 1, which is the number of the "ListInstancesResult" hidden set in GemStone/S 64 Bit v3.0.
 This hidden set number is subject to change in new releases; to determine which hidden sets are in a particular release, use the GemStone Smalltalk method System Class >> HiddenSetSpecifiers.

-You can also list objects that are in particular Segments to an external binary file, which can later be read into a hidden set.
+You can also list objects that are protected by a particular security policies to an external binary file, which can later be read into a hidden set.
 To do this, use the method:

-Repository >> listObjectsinHiddenSet: anArray toDirectory: aString segment<segmentId>-objects.bm where segmentId is the Segment ID.
+Repository >> listObjectsInObjectSecurityPolicies: anArray toDirectory: aString objectSecurityPolicy<ObjectSecurityPolicyId>-objects.bm where ObjectSecurityPolicyId is the security policy ID.

-This method scans the repository for the instances in the segments in anArray and writes the results to binary bitmap files in the directory specified by aString.
-Binary bitmap files have an extension of . bm and may be loaded into hidden sets using class methods in System.
+This method scans the repository for the instances protected by the security policies in anArray and writes the results to binary bitmap files in the directory specified by aString.
+Binary bitmap files have an extension of .bm and may be loaded into hidden sets using class methods in System.